What Is Gestalt Therapy, And How Can Gestalt Therapists Help Your Mental Health?

 Other techniques used in gestalt therapy include the empowering use of language by the therapist, dream analysis, fantasy or guided imagery, and confrontation or the act of inducing frustration.

 If you’re interested in trying gestalt therapy but feel hesitant to go to a therapist’s office, you might try online therapy, which studies have shown to be just as effective as traditional in-person therapy.
 With Regain, you can talk to a Gestalt therapist from the comfort of your own home or anywhere with an internet connection.
+You can also get access to therapists specializing in other types of therapy, including cognitive therapy, family therapy, gestalt therapy, and others.
 You can connect with a therapist via audio or video chat, in addition to contacting them in between sessions via in-app messaging.

 Takeaway

 Gestalt therapy can be a valuable tool to help you accept and gain insight about yourself.
+If you have mental health concerns unrelated to gestalt, it can be important to reach out to your healthcare professional for medical advice, treatment advice, diagnosis, and more.
 If you’d like to try this therapeutic method, you can be matched with a Regain therapist with training and experience in gestalt therapy.
 Whatever you’re going through, you don’t have to face it alone.
 Take the first step and reach out to Regain

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.